ksea-seattle/ksea-seattle-website/README.md

 # KSEA-Seattle-Website

-# Website for KSEA Seattle
+## Source code for the KSEA Seattle Chapter website.
+Feel free to create issues for different bugs found on the website.